agathis-project/salix-arctica/README.md

   - the hardware reset is not used - use power-up and software reset instead.

-  - AM335x microprocessors support MMC4.3; later versions of the MMC standard are backwards compatible; virtually any eMMC memory in 100Ball package should fit the design.
+  - AM335x microprocessors support MMC4.3; later versions of the MMC standard are backward compatible; virtually any eMMC memory in 100Ball package should fit the design.

   - transfer speed up to 48MByte/s.